 Prizes will be awarded separately for middle and high school students.
 Each age group will include:

 For Family Data Jam, there will be the following prizes:

 Each submission to the Hudson Data Jam Competition will include two parts – a scientific report and an interpretive creative component.

-Please read the Data Jam Guidebook for a scoring rubric and detailed information about what the Report and the Creative Component entail.
+We recommend reading the Data Jam Guidebook for a scoring rubric and detailed information about what the Report and the Creative Component entail.

-April 24 – Competition registrations and parent/guardian consent forms due.
+April 16 – Competition registrations and parent/guardian consent forms due.

-May 8 – Project submissions due online by 11:59pm EST.
+April 30– Project submissions due online by 11:59pm EST.

-May 31, 5:00-7:00 – Data Jam Expo and Awards Ceremony at Cary Institute.
+May 21 – Virtual Data Jam Expo and Awards Ceremony.
 All prizes awarded during the event.